amritoo/word-search-engine/README.md

 # Word Search Engine

-This is a C language project.
+This is a simple command line project.
 It searches for the given word and if found shows it (with meaning), else it shows some suggestions found using levenshtein-distance(edit-distance) algorithm.

+This project was made for my level 1, semester 2 lab exam.

 ## Feature